SalvaPiol45Tech/Fork-of-ARC-2026/README.md

 * **NVARC** — a neural ARC solver derived from the public *Failed in AIMO* v1 notebook and the Sorokin Qwen model.
 * **TRM** — a Tiny Recursive Model based on Samsung SAIL Montreal's TinyRecursiveModels implementation and the public `cpmpml/arc-prize-trm-031` checkpoint.

-The system is designed for **offline inference on a single Kaggle GPU**, with managed GPU scheduling between TRM training and NVARC inference.
+The system is designed for **offline inference under a four-GPU L4 execution budget**, with GPU scheduling, solver handoff, independent candidate generation, and label-free evidence-based selection.

 > **Important:** The measured-input independence projection reported for this candidate is **40.0419%**.
 This is **not an ARC-AGI-2 competition score** and must not be interpreted as a leaderboard result.
 Promotion requires a completed Kaggle rerun and a corresponding leaderboard receipt.